JeuJeus/blog/content/blog/history/sending-linux-commands-to-your-modem.md

 ---
-title: Hidden embedded Linux in your 5G modem?
+title: Exposed Shell in your 5G modem?
 Send over Commands as Root!
 description: The AT commands standard sets the basis for communication between modems and their host.
-This standard allows for sending over commands to the embedded linux.
+This standard allows for sending over commands to the host.
 Lets talk about that.
 date: 2023-10-01
 tags:
   - AT